wtsi-npg/irods-metadata/irods_sample_metadata.md

 ### dehumanised

+Defined for:
+- target data products from which reads identified as belonging to Homo Sapiens reference were removed by NPG production pipeline,
+- data products that contain these removed from the target file reads.

+For latter products the value is an identifier of a particular method, which was used to remove human reads.
+For target data the value is `see_human` as an instruction to look up the definition assigned to split-out data.

+The value is computed by examining the header of BAM/CRAM files.
+At the moment (March 2025) it is not possible to identify the method used for human reads removal by looking at the headers of the target files.

+Possible values for split-out human reads:

+1. `npg2010` very old 2010-2018 method, did not use `bambi select`, adapters clipped;
+2. `npg2010nc` as (1), but no adapter clipping;
+3. `npg2018` 2018-spring 2025 method, used `bambi select` and `bwa aln` with
+`GRCh37`,
+4. `npg2018nc` as (3), but no adapter clipping;
+5. `npg2025` new method, uses a combination of `bambi select` and `bowtie2 T2T very-sensitive-local`;
-Defined for target data products from which reads identified as belonging to Human reference were removed by NPG production pipeline.
-The value is an identifier of a particular process, which was used to remove these reads.
-The fallback value is `unknown`. `unknown` is assigned when human reads were removed, but no information about the process of removal is available.
+6. `unknown` - a fallback value. `unknown` is assigned when human reads were removed, but no information about the process of removal is available.

 ### id_product